dirigeants/klasa/guides/Building Your Bot/CreatingACustomMemberGateway.md

 ## Preserved Configs

-Klasa has a {@link KlasaClientOptions} for preserving guild configs, incase your bot leaves a guild.
+Klasa has a {@link KlasaClientOptions} for preserving guild configs, in case your bot leaves a guild.
 This however, would not be reflected in the current member-gateway, although it is easily fixable with a guildRemove event.

 >Beware!
 This will delete all member configuration entries if your bot is kicked, you accidently leave, etc.